More Than Just Buzzwords.

 You may have heard that abstaining from eating fish is what’s best for our oceans.
 But the truth is that pushing for legislative change and increased enforcement is the key to curbing irresponsible, profit-driven behavior in the fishing industry.
 Not only do we go the extra mile to source our products sustainably, our Culinary Director Sheila Lucero is actively involved in oceans advocacy work.

-In addition to partnering with the MBASW, Sheila is a member of its Blue Ribbon Task Force, working with other chefs from around the nation to educate on the state of our global fish stocks.
-Additionally, chef She works with The Safina Center, Fish Choice, and the James Beard Foundation’s Smart Catch program, and has lobbied members of Congress in Washington for several key environmental policies to protect our oceans.
+In addition to partnering with the MBASW, Chef Sheila is a member of its Blue Ribbon Task Force, working with other chefs from around the nation to educate on the state of our global fish stocks.
+Additionally, Chef She works with The Safina Center, Fish Choice, and the James Beard Foundation’s Smart Catch program, and has lobbied members of Congress in Washington for several key environmental policies to protect our oceans.

 We may be landlocked, but that doesn’t mean we can’t fight to maintain the health of our oceans.
 Join us so that we can all enjoy delicious seafood for generations to come.